Partnerships & Projects

 In addition, results of this partnership have included multiple collaboration grants to support exploration of the iTeachAZ teacher preparation model, and statewide STEM strategy and planning.

-Teach For America is a national corps of outstanding recent college graduates from all majors who commit to teach in high need urban and rural public schools for two years.
+Teach For America is a national corps of outstanding recent college graduates as well as professionals from all majors who commit to teach in high need urban and rural public schools for two years.
 In late 2006, ASU President Michael Crow and Teach For America - Phoenix came together to create a partnership that includes: Teach For America recruitment, corps member support and development, alumni leadership and the Phoenix Institute.
-Through the generous support of philanthropist T. Denny Sanford, this strong foundation also led to the creation of the Sanford Inspire Program, which integrates the best practices of colleges of education and Teach For America to attract, prepare and retain future education leaders.
+Through the generous support of philanthropist T. Denny Sanford, this strong foundation also led to the creation of the Sanford Inspire Program, which integrated the best practices of colleges of education and Teach For America to attract, prepare and retain future education leaders.

 ASU’s Teach For America partnership received the ASU President’s Medal for Social Embeddedness in 2008.
 Coordination of the partnership is headquartered in the Teachers College.
 Visit the ASU Teach For America website for additional information.

-University Service Learning (USL) is committed to creating a culture of civic engagement, generating positive social change and building a bridge between ASU and the community.
+University Service-Learning (USL) is committed to creating a culture of civic engagement, generating positive social change and building a bridge between ASU and the community.